-Most people are a mixture of these 4 categories depending on different factors such as material and who they are learning from.
-As a homeschooling teacher, it is important to know what strengths your children have and what areas they may struggle with.
-The Social Science Research Network says that 65% of people are visual learners so with that being the common category, we are going to look at three ways that you can make the most of homeschooling for the visual learners.
+Most people are a mixture of these 4 categories.
+However, it depends on different factors, such as material and who is teaching it.
+As a homeschooling teacher, it is important to know what strengths your children have and where they struggle.
+The Social Science Research Network says that 65% of people are visual learners.
+With that being a common category, we are going to look at three ways that you can make the most of homeschooling for visual learners.

 Presenting information visually will help the visual learner understand it better, but will also more easily ingrain it in their minds.
 You can achieve this by using a whiteboard and color-coding various items in your lesson while giving your children highlighters of the same color.
 This will give them an additional visual cue while they are taking their notes.
-Flash cards are a tried and true method that also helps retain information.
-You can incorporate the use of flashcards not just to cram before a test, but to review information after a lesson is over with.
+Flashcards are a tried and true method that also helps retain information.
+You can incorporate the use of flashcards not just to cram before a test, but to review information after a lesson is over.

-Remember, no child learns exclusively from one style, so find out what your child responds to the most during your lessons and then try employing some of these tips for your visual learners to make the most out of your children’s home education.
+Remember, no child learns exclusively from one style, so find out what your child responds to the most during your lessons.
+Then, try employing some of these tips for your visual learners.
+This can help make the most out of your children’s home education.